studenttak/modules/0372/mdModule.md

 }
 ```

 In this case, the caller is responsible to push the arguments and the return address.
-As a result, the following table describes the frame at the entry point of function `f`:
+As a result, the following table describes the *partially constructed* frame at the entry point of function `f`:

 |location|item description|
 |-|-|